ritual-net/infernet-monorepo/infernet_services/services/css_inference_service/README.md

 ## Infernet Configuraton

-The service can be configuraed as part of the overall Infernet configuration in `config.json`.
+The service can be configured as part of the overall Infernet configuration in `config.json`.

 ```json
 {